webash/docker-light-baseimage/README.md

 ## ♥ Contributing

-If you find this image useful here's how you can help:
+If you find this project useful here's how you can help:

 - Send a pull request with new features and bug fixes.
 - Help new users with [issues](https://github.com/osixia/docker-light-baseimage/issues) they may encounter.